-I have (thankfully!) found McCormick spices to be the safest and least triggering so I use a lot of their stuff, but all herbs and spices are potentially dangerous because of the risk of cross-contamination, not to mention they are spendy.
+I sometimes order fresh herbs but have (thankfully!) found McCormick spices to be the safest and least triggering so I use a lot of their stuff, too, but all herbs and spices are potentially dangerous because of the risk of cross-contamination, (not to mention they are spendy to order fresh).

-To help cut risks and cost we cut out the middle man by adding a kitchen herb garden on the back deck, which brings me to my second tip.
+To help cut risks and cost we cut out the middle man by adding a kitchen herb garden, which brings me to my second tip…

 Grow your own safe foods or find someone else who will!